Methodology

 4.4 Measurement Error

 Achievement scores are measured with error.
-PISA addresses this through plausible values, but the current implementation uses only the first plausible value.
-Full uncertainty quantification requires analyzing all plausible values and combining results (Rubin, 1987).
+PISA addresses this through plausible values, but the learningtower R package provides only the first plausible value (PV1) for each domain, and EduStrat is therefore constrained to PV1.
+Full uncertainty quantification requires analyzing all plausible values and combining results using Rubin's rules (Rubin, 1987).
+See OECD guidance on analysing the PISA database.

 4.5 Comparability Across Cycles